Norway has one of the heroin addiction and overdose rates in Europe. As a result petty theft and violence are an issue you need to be aware of.

 Rape has been on the increase in part of Oslo particularly the Grunerlokka area of the city.
 Rohypnol used by drug addicts is also a substance used in date rape and visitors should never leave drinks unattended in a bar or night club and be very aware of having drinks bought for them by strangers.

-Drink In Norway
+Drinking In Norway

 Norway has a number of problems with alcohol due to its reputation for hard core drinking and has introduced legislation to try and address these.
 Visitors should be aware that drinking in a public place is illegal in Norway and even drinking on your own balcony where you can be seen by others is technically against the law.
 Urinating in public is also illegal and if caught offenders will get an on the spot fine for up to 10,000 kroner.
 Making a nuisance of oneself through being drunk is likely to end with a night in jail.